Deci-AI/super-gradients/documentation/source/QuickstartBasicToolkit.md

 setup_device("cpu")
 ```

-3. [Instantiate a model](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/models.md), load weights to it and put it in `eval` mode:
+3. [Instantiate a model](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/models.md), load weights to it, and put it in `eval` mode:

 ```python